AustinCodingAcademy/alumni-gitbook/home.md

 * Help finding jobs
 * Help preparing for interviews
 * Code challenge practice
+* Mock interviews
 * A spot on [ACA's graduate portfolio page](https://austincodingacademy.com/hire/)

-What does **“job ready”** mean?

-- Being job ready means having a Web Developer focused resume, a finalized portfolio and two or more projects of which can be **coherently** described.
-In addition, being job ready means knowing what to expect throughout the interview process.
-- The Job Placement Course has focused our efforts on what employers are looking for, and compiled a list of the most important and relevant **"checkpoints"** for alumni to complete.
+The Job Placement Course has focused our efforts on what employers are looking for, and compiled a list of the most important and relevant "checkpoints" for alumni to complete.
-- Once **every** check point is **☑️'ed**, you will become a **certified Software Engineer with a Full-stack Web Developer focus**, ready to not only find the jobs - but **GET** the job!

 ## Course Goals

+As your instructors, our goals are to help you:

+* **Find a full-time development job!**
+* Demystify the job search process
+* Build your personal network
+* Find your place in the community (both within ACA and in the greater Austin tech ecosystem)
+* Feel **empowered** and **confident** through the entire process

 ## Syllabus and Timeline